 Although the possibility and prevalence of standby control is worth noting, however, the focus of our discussion will be on active rule-following only.
 By definition, standby rule-following is possible only if active rule-following is possible, for it can occupy the stage only when the active mode is in the wings.
 In any case, it is the active mode that makes the problem of rule-following salient.

-The rule-following problem
+2.3 The Rule-Following Problem

 The problem is this.
 How do we manage to directly track a property that is basic for us in the sense explained: a property or indeed any similar entity, such as the plus-function implied in the property of being a sum?
 Rule-following in familiar cases involves explicit or implicit definitions or formulae and, while it too may raise some problems, we shall concentrate here, following Wittgenstein, on the basic case where definitions are lacking.
 In the definitional case, the resources that enable us to control appropriately for conformity are provided by the formula available.
 The problem in the case of following basic rules, specifically the active version of this case, is to explain what the resources are that enable us to track a property directly rather than definitionally.

 The idea that certain rules are basic connects with the idea of basic acts.
 That an act is basic means that while we perform it intentionally, we do not perform it by performing any other acts intentionally (Hornsby 1980).
 I may fasten my shoes intentionally by tying my shoelaces intentionally.
 But if I am proficient in doing so, I will tie my shoelaces intentionally without relying on doing anything else intentionally.
-The child may have to learn to move its fingers, now in this way, now in that, to tie its shoelaces, so that the act of tying is not basic for it.
-But when the child becomes proficient, it will tie them intentionally without any awareness of what it does with its fingers, and so without intentionally moving those fingers in any independently characterized way.
-It will tie its shoelaces intentionally; and it will tie them without relying on intentionally taking a distinct step as a means to that end.
+The child may have to learn to move their fingers, now in this way, now in that, to tie their shoelaces, so that the act of tying is not basic for them.
+But when the child becomes proficient, they will tie the laces intentionally without any awareness of what they do with their fingers, and so without intentionally moving those fingers in any independently characterized way.
+They will tie their shoelaces intentionally; and they will tie them without relying on intentionally taking a distinct step as a means to that end.

 Actively following basic rules is not only an intentional act but a basic intentional act.
 Following a rule that is defined for us in other terms means intentionally conforming to the rule in suitable situations by means of intentionally applying the relevant definition or formula.
 Following a basic rule means intentionally conforming to it in response to appropriate evidence but not by means of doing anything else intentionally—anything more basic—such as applying a definition.